 How are pediatric Emergency Department patients handled?

-There is a separate triage and care area for pediatric patients with 13 beds, including a resuscitation room that has 2 beds.
+There is a separate triage and care area for pediatric patients, including a resuscitation area.
 Major pediatric trauma patients are also seen in the main ED trauma area.

 How are trauma patients managed?